dhesant/elec4320/Hw2/hw2.md

 ## 1)
 ### a)
 Implementation 1:
-1 CLB's and 1 delay for every bit
+1 CLB's and 1 delay for every bit.
 => Total of 8 Spartan CLB's and 8 CLB delays.

 Implementation 2:
 1.5 CLB's and 0.5 delays for every bit.
 => Total of 12 Spartan CLB's and 4 CLB delas.

 ### b)